Isaac Hull: Command of USS Constitution

 By Sunday next, the Ship will be in tolerable order for Sea but the crew you will readily conceive must yet be unacquainted with a Ship of War, as many of them have lately joined us and never were in an armed Ship before.
 We are doing all that we can to make them acquainted with their duties, and in a few days, we shall have nothing to fear from any single deck Ship; indeed; unacquainted as we now are, we should I hope give a good account of any Frigate the enemy have.

 Shortly thereafter they were followed by five ships of the British Halifax Squadron commanded by Commodore Philip Broke.
 The squadron was composed of one ship of the line and four frigates HMS Africa, Shannon, Belvidera, Aeolus and Guerriere, who were in close pursuit for two days.
-In a remarkable feat of navigation and audaciousness, Hull evaded the British squadron by warping his ship ahead and using his long boats to tow Constitution.
+Hull evaded the British squadron by warping his ship ahead and using his long boats to tow Constitution.
 The chase by the Halifax Squadron was long and arduous and established Hull's reputation for courage, daring and seamanship.
-"For sixty four hours the frigate had been insight of an overwhelming enemy and most of the time actively pursued by them," yet Hull prevailed.
+"For sixty four hours the frigate had been insight of an overwhelming enemy and most of the time actively pursued by them," yet Constitution managed to escape.